antoinesd/Marvin-3-Localisation/readme.md

 * If you find an error, please send a pull request or something similar.

-* If you any questions concerning the original English strings, get in touch.
+* If you have any questions concerning the original English strings, get in touch.

 * If you make "non-standard" stylistic choices when translating, please annotate them in commit messages.